KIPAC/Physics89L/docs/setup.md

 - scipy: (i.e., "scientific python") a scientific tool-kit for python
 - matplotlib: a graphics and plotting package

-Depending on how you install python, you might have to install these packages seperately.
-Fortunatly, there are some great tools to manage python packages.
+Depending on how you install python, you might have to install these packages separately.
+Fortunately, there are some great tools to manage python packages.
 We will be using the "conda" tool.

 ### Option 1:  Installing 'miniconda'